 Grade 10: Perfect in color, structure, size, veining, quality.

 How do you mitigate between beauty and natural fissures?

-“Sometimes when a stone is more exotic, it is more delicate.
-The reason many stone suppliers don’t carry this material is that it is a risk to transport, and even more delicate to fabricate.
-You have to really know what you are doing to move it and use it.
-Sometimes things are so beautiful, they are worth the risk.”
+Sometimes when a stone is more exotic, it is more delicate.
+The reason many stone suppliers don’t carry exotic material is that it is a risk to transport internationally.
+The stone supplier really has to know how to move the material safely.
+Sometimes things are so beautiful, they are worth the risk.

 Have you ever sent material back because it arrived in a lesser condition than you bought it?

 Yes.
 Once Aria’s material arrives in the states, our staff inspects each slab, and if the slab is not up to our standards, it will never make it to either Aria’s showroom or online.
 For example, not too long ago we received a bundle of Lemurian.
 When the quarry polished the surface, they did not allow enough time for the drying process before the slab was loaded into the crate.
 So, when the slab was unloaded in the States, the slab had cracked and had huge divots everywhere.
 In this case, we would send the material back to the quarry rather than selling the stone at a discounted price.

 How are Aria Stone Gallery’s standards different from other stone suppliers?

 We are providing to a niche.
 Aria stone Gallery’s product is just a fraction of what is out there.
 As mentioned before, we do not carry stock products, staple colors, or low-to-mid grade exotics.
 In the off chance that we do have a middle grade exotic, it will be the most beautiful middle grade exotic that the quarry has every produced.
 Typical stone suppliers tend to carry five to ten percent of the quality that is stocked at Aria.